Hadesal/codeCoolPowerGroupe/chapter2/01_IntroductionToJSFunctions/README.md

-# Introduction To JavaScript -  Loops
+# Introduction To JavaScript -  Functions

 Functions are one of the most important concepts for programming languages.
 They make it possible to reuse code.